 For over 20 years Kari has been helping athletes get recruited by her connections, guidance, and own experiences.
 This has led to a 100% success rate of her athletes that want to play college volleyball receive offers.
 She spent 4 years as the Area Director of Washington with National Scouting Report and 2 of those years as the National Co-Director of Volleyball.
 Kari currently coaches club volleyball with Renovators VBC.

 Originally from Olathe, Kansas, Mike came to Georgia in 1988 on a baseball scholarship.
 He never left.
 He and his wife Kristine lived in Atlanta for 10 years before settling in the Athens area in 2004.
 Their daughter Ansley graduated from Oconee County High School in 2012 where she was a standout volleyball player.
 After graduating from Nursing School at Georgia Southern University, she is now a PICU Nurse at Children’s Healthcare of Atlanta.
 Their son Conner is a 2015 graduate at Oconee County High School where he played catcher for the varsity baseball team.
-Conner is a senior at Southern Wesleyan University which he is attending on a baseball scholarship.
+Conner went on to play in college and was a 4-year starter at catcher for D2 Southern Wesleyan University.
+He graduated in May 2019 and now works at for Mizuno.
 After playing baseball for a while after college, Mike turned his attention to coaching.
 He has coached Little League, high school, and travel teams.
 He has also given many private hitting and pitching lessons.
 Not knowing what to do for Ansley and having her go un-recruited led Mike to decide to make a career change.
-Working with National Scouting Report from late 2012 to late 2018 Mike has helped over 400 student-athletes realize their dream of playing their sport in college.
+Working with National Scouting Report from late 2012 to late 2018 and now with RSA, Mike has helped over 500 student-athletes realize their dream of playing their sport in college.